A Review of Radio Frequency Based Localization for Aerial and Ground Robots with 5G Future Perspectives: RF-based Localization for Aerial and Ground Robots

+Another Maximum Likelihood Estimation (MLE)-based method is proposed in \cite{yang2021high}, which uses Ultra-Wideband (UWB) time-of-flight measurements.
+Non-convexity in the problem is addressed through linearization techniques.
+Additionally, the geometry of the anchor configuration and its impact on localization performance is examined using the Cramer-Rao Lower Bound (CRLB), with both simulations and experiments conducted to validate the approach.

-Simultaneous Localization and Mapping (SLAM) using multi robots are explored in \cite{liu_collaborative_2021} leveraging WiFi fingerprinting and odometry in 2D.
-A graph is constructed with nodes as robots pose and constraints including odometry, individual RSS fingerprints, and similarity of RSS fingerprints between robots.
-For the trajectory optimization using graph-based SLAM, the distance of fingerprints and the variance is derived from the database using a simple model.
+Simultaneous Localization and Mapping (SLAM) using multiple robots is explored in \cite{liu_collaborative_2021}, leveraging WiFi fingerprinting and odometry in a 2D environment.
+A graph is constructed with nodes representing the robot poses, and constraints are derived from odometry, individual RSS fingerprints, and the similarity of RSS fingerprints between robots.
+For trajectory optimization using graph-based SLAM, the distance between fingerprints and their variance is derived from the database using a simple model.

-Instead of a conventional deterministic propagation model, \cite{zickler_rss-based_2010} uses a probabilistic likelihood function with the aid of symmetric trapezoidal distribution over discrete localization grids.
-Tethering (a mobile node localize, track, and follow another mobile node) is performed by integrating RSS and odometry information.
-The 2D area is divided into grids, with discrete probability.
-Having received a new RSS value, a Bayesian update is used to update the probability of the grids and achieve full posterior probability distribution over all grids based on which the current location is extracted.
-In a very recent paper, \cite{meles2021measurement}, the performance of AOA for UAV localization in a cellular network is investigated, and the accuracy of fewer than 45 meters is reported.
+In contrast to conventional deterministic propagation models, \cite{zickler_rss-based_2010} employs a probabilistic likelihood function aided by a symmetric trapezoidal distribution over discrete localization grids.
+Tethering (where one mobile node localizes, tracks, and follows another mobile node) is achieved by integrating RSS and odometry information.
+The 2D area is divided into grids with discrete probabilities, and a Bayesian update is used to revise the grid probabilities upon receiving a new RSS value.
+This approach allows for extracting the current location by obtaining the full posterior probability distribution over all grids.